Erakeswara Temple, Pillalamarri: History

 Prominent stone inscriptions in Telugu about the history of the temple and of Pillalamarri are displayed in the temple premises.
 One of the stone inscriptions is dated to 1195 CE (Saka.
 1117) and mentions the rule of Pratapa Rudra I. Another stone inscription dates to 1208 CE (Saka.
 1130) and makes a reference to the reign of Ganapati Deva.

 One of the earliest archaeological surveys and documentation of this temple was completed over 1926 and 1927 by Ghulam Yazdani – an archaeologist and epigraphist, and published in 1929.
-In this study, the four temples at Pillalamarri were in ruined state and incorrectly named as:
+In this study, the four temples at Pillalamarri were in ruined state and incorrectly named: